Thai anti-government protester killed, adds to doubts over election

 On Saturday, a government minister said Yingluck was prepared to discuss cancelling the February 2 election if the activists ended their protests.

-Foreign Minister Surapong Tovichakchaikul, also a deputy prime minister, said in a televised address the blocking of advance voting was "a serious offence" and that protesters had used force to prevent people voting.
+Foreign Minister Surapong Tovichakchaikul, also a deputy prime minister, said in a televised address the blocking of advance voting was "a serious offence" and said protesters had used force to prevent people voting.

-Yingluck's government had already warned that anyone who tried to stop voting would be jailed or fined.
+Yingluck's government had already warned anyone who tried to stop voting would be jailed or fined.

 City officials said they had begun negotiating with the protesters.
 "We have to negotiate with them and let them know that blocking the election is illegal," said Luckana Rojjanawong, a Bangkok district official said.